Counting voids and filaments: Betti Curves as a Powerful Probe for Cosmology: Introduction

-In this work, we investigate the potential of using Betti curves, functional summaries of PD, to constrain cosmology.
+The primary goal of this work is to provide a proof-of-concept demonstration and to establish a coherent emulator-based cosmological inference pipeline for a functional summaries of PD, Betti curves.
 Betti curves transform PD into smooth, interpretable functions that are easier to model than PD.
 Using halo catalogs from cosmological simulations, we construct Gaussian process emulators using the automated machine learning (AutoML) technique for Betti curves, enabling efficient and scalable extraction of cosmological information.
 With these trained emulators, we demonstrate how Betti curves can constrain standard cosmological parameters, as well as extensions to the standard model, including the total neutrino mass and the dark energy equation-of-state parameter.
 We further investigate the impact of RSD on Betti curves and their corresponding parameter constraints, offering a more realistic and comprehensive assessment of the method's robustness under observational effects.
 Lastly, we compare the parameter constraints obtained from Betti curves with those derived from the power spectrum, providing insight into the complementary nature of the topological and point clustering information encoded in large-scale structure statistics.

 The paper is structured as follows.
 Section~\ref{sec:BC from sim} introduces the basis of Betti curves, outlines the dataset used in this work and assesses the sensitivity of Betti curves to cosmological parameters.
 Section~\ref{sec:emulator} describes the construction of data vectors, the training of the emulator, and the validation of the emulator.
 Section~\ref{sec:result} presents the results of parameter constraints through Betti curves and power spectrum, analyzes the effects of RSD on parameter constraints, and demonstrates the statistical stability of our pipeline.
 Finally, Section~\ref{sec:conclusions} interprets our findings and discusses future directions.